the-full-stack/fsdl-text-recognizer-project/lab7_sln/readme.md

 We will be using a simple online data annotation web service called Dataturks.

-Please head to the [project page](https://dataturks.com/projects/sergeykarayev/fsdl_handwriting) and log in using your Github credentials.
+Please head to the [project page](https://dataturks.com/projects/sergeykarayev/fsdl_handwriting) and log in using our shared credential: `annotator@fullstackdeeplearning.com` (the password will be shared during lab).

 You should be able to start tagging now.
 Let's do it together for a little bit, and then you'll have time to do a full page by yourself.